Historian philosopher exploring culture, textiles & our relationship with ourselves,

-Having lived in seven countries across four continents, Cynthia brings a deeply personal lens to her work on identity, belonging, and cross-cultural experience.
-Her academic journey through history, textiles, and languages threads seamlessly into her fiction and nonfiction writing.
+Cynthia is a global thought leader on personal approaches to cross-cultural experience and the cultural significance of textiles.
+She has lived in seven countries across four continents and brings a deeply personal lens to her work on identity and cross-cultural experience.
+Her journey through history, television, textiles, and languages weaves through her fiction and nonfiction writing.

-If you’d like to collaborate, there’s a contact form at the bottom of this website.
+If you’d like to collaborate, drop a note here: contact form .

 Fiction